Python is a widely used high-level programming language. It is also one of the most popular and flexible server-side languages.

 Click Next to proceed to the Advanced Options screen.

 Other advanced options include creating shortcuts, file associations, and adding Python to PATH.
+After picking the appropriate options, click Install to start the installation.

 limit.

-Step 4: Add Python to Path (Optional)
+Step 4: Add Python to PATH (Optional)

 To add Python to PATH, do the following: